FACTBOX-Now UK's Boris Johnson has quit, who could replace him? | Politics

 FACTBOX-Now UK's Boris Johnson has quit, who could replace him?

-The 46-year-old initially campaigned against Brexit but, after the referendum, said she had changed her mind.
+Truss, 46, initially campaigned against Brexit but after the 2016 referendum said she had changed her mind.
 She spent the first two years of Johnson's premiership as international trade secretary and was last year appointed as Britain's lead negotiator with the European Union.

 Truss is now in charge of dealing with the EU over post-Brexit trade rules for Northern Ireland, where she has taken an increasingly tough line in negotiations.
-She said on Monday that Johnson had her "100% backing" and she urged colleagues to support him.
+On Tuesday she said Johnson had her "100% backing" and urged colleagues to support him.
+On Thursday after the prime minister bowed to growing pressure, she said Johnson had made the right decision to step down.

 JEREMY HUNT The former foreign secretary, 55, finished second to Johnson in the 2019 leadership contest.
 He would offer a more serious and less controversial style of leadership after the turmoil of Johnson's premiership.